 Things to do in Bled

-If you are reading this post, it's because you have probably seen the idyllic postcard photos of Lake Bled.
+If you are reading this post, it's because you have probably seen the idyllic postcard photos of Lake Bled and is probably in your bucket list.
 The blue-green waters of the lake with the island in the middle are straight out of a fairy tale.
 This is, in fact, the most iconic and touristic sites of all Slovenia.
 It is also the perfect day trip from the Capital, Ljubljana.
 To enjoy this destination to the maximum, leave your car in the parking lot and enjoy this natural wonder.